Beans are traditional Good Friday dish.

-This is recipe, which outcome you can choose by yourself.
+This is a recipe, which outcome you can choose by yourself.

-Easy to make Barley Groats and Quark pancakes or fritters, which can be served either as a side dish for a savory meal or as a delicious dessert.
+Easy to make Barley Groats and Quark pancakes or fritters, which can be served either as a side dish for a savoury meal or as a delicious dessert.

-My recipe is savory dish.
+My recipe is a savoury dish.
 But adding some sugar, you get sweet dessert.

 Wonderful dish and idea to use boiled barley leftovers.